Who we are

-We meet in Manchester city centre at the offices of the LGBT Foundation , close to Piccadilly station and only a short walk from the bus and Metrolink stops in Piccadilly Gardens.
-Although most of our members live in the surrounding Boroughs, we have found that a public transport journey into the city centre is usually the most direct, easily accessible, and least costly option for them.
+We meet in Manchester city centre at the offices of the LGBT Foundation, close to Piccadilly station and only a short walk from the bus and Metrolink stops in Piccadilly Gardens.

 What we do

-At our meetings we discuss topics of interest to LGBT asylum seekers, share information, and try to create a supportive atmosphere where people can be themselves.
-At our social events we enjoy ourselves, relax, and try to get to know each other better.
+At our meetings we discuss topics of interest to LGBT asylum seekers, share information and experiences, and try to create a supportive atmosphere where people can be themselves.
+In our social time we enjoy ourselves, relax, and try to get to know each other better.